 Don’t forget Mathletics and Times Table Rockstars!
-Playing this regularly really supports the children in their learning of maths and is great fun!
-They all have passwords and usernames, so can continue with this at home.
+Playing with these apps regularly really supports the children in their learning of maths and is great fun!
+They all have passwords and usernames so can continue with this at home.

-Our class council representatives are Toby, Ellie and Ollie P.
+Our class council representatives are Dominick, Thomas and Summer.

 Many thanks for your continued support,